Carriage Services (NYSE:CSV) Sees Unusually-High Trading Volume

 The company also recently announced a quarterly dividend, which was paid on Tuesday, March 1st.
 Investors of record on Monday, February 7th were issued a dividend of $0.112 per share.
 This represents a $0.45 dividend on an annualized basis and a dividend yield of 0.84%.
 The ex-dividend date was Friday, February 4th.
 Carriage Services’s dividend payout ratio (DPR) is 24.19%.

 In related news, SVP Shawn R. Phillips sold 1,201 shares of Carriage Services stock in a transaction dated Monday, March 7th.
 The stock was sold at an average price of $51.16, for a total transaction of $61,443.16.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Adeola Olaniyan sold 595 shares of Carriage Services stock in a transaction dated Friday, March 25th.
-The stock was sold at an average price of $54.66, for a total value of $32,522.70.
+Also, insider Adeola Olaniyan sold 595 shares of the business’s stock in a transaction that occurred on Friday, March 25th.
+The shares were sold at an average price of $54.66, for a total value of $32,522.70.
 The disclosure for this sale can be found here.
 Insiders have sold 2,322 shares of company stock valued at $119,998 in the last ninety days.
 Corporate insiders own 11.30% of the company’s stock.

 A number of large investors have recently made changes to their positions in the business.
 Arrowstreet Capital Limited Partnership lifted its holdings in Carriage Services by 9.6% in the third quarter.
 Arrowstreet Capital Limited Partnership now owns 285,592 shares of the company’s stock valued at $12,735,000 after acquiring an additional 25,100 shares during the period.
 Geode Capital Management LLC lifted its holdings in Carriage Services by 0.8% in the third quarter.
 Geode Capital Management LLC now owns 282,190 shares of the company’s stock valued at $12,582,000 after acquiring an additional 2,150 shares during the period.
 Bank of New York Mellon Corp lifted its holdings in Carriage Services by 5.0% in the third quarter.
 Bank of New York Mellon Corp now owns 141,789 shares of the company’s stock valued at $6,322,000 after acquiring an additional 6,751 shares during the period.
 Millennium Management LLC increased its position in shares of Carriage Services by 50.4% in the fourth quarter.
 Millennium Management LLC now owns 138,930 shares of the company’s stock valued at $8,953,000 after buying an additional 46,557 shares in the last quarter.
 Finally, Morgan Stanley increased its position in shares of Carriage Services by 21.9% in the second quarter.
 Morgan Stanley now owns 118,413 shares of the company’s stock valued at $4,378,000 after buying an additional 21,260 shares in the last quarter.
 72.46% of the stock is owned by institutional investors.